 Riding will continue rain or shine.
 We do ride in the rain and someday you will too, maybe even in your class.
 Range exercises will be suspended only during periods of heavy rains, high winds, snow, or lightening.
 Rain suits are not provided.
 Please be prepared with weather proof outerwear, if necessary.

 No, scooters and trikes cannot be in the same class with motorcycles.

-No, unless you sign up for the Basic Rider 2 (BRC2) or the Advanced Rider Course (ARC).
-Motorcycles are provided for you in the Basic Rider Course.
-However, if you own your own motorcycle and wish to use your own, you may do so after providing proof of insurance.
+No, motorcycles are provided for you in the Basic Rider Course.
+However, if you own your own motorcycle and wish to use your own, you may do so after providing proof of insurance and registration.